 - Endless optimism

 - Belief in the value of students’ experience abroad

 - The ability to set and honor boundaries

 - The ability to maintain personal well-being despite the lack of routine

 - An appreciation for a high degree of student face-time

 - Acceptance of and enthusiasm for the concept that this work is all-encompassing

-- A commitment to being there for your students first, always
+- A commitment to being there for your students first and foremost, always

 I am so grateful for my time working on-site in Thessaloniki – a place that is now one of my favorite cities in the world.
 Should you find yourself with the opportunity to work abroad in international education – go for it – but manage your expectations beforehand.